Diatomaceous earth is a unique type of sand that consists of fossilized algae.

-Silicon — the non-oxidized form of silica — is one of many minerals stored in the human body.
+Silicon — the non-oxidized form of silica — is one of many minerals stored in your body.

 Due to its silica content, some claim that ingesting diatomaceous earth helps increase your silicon levels.

-However, because this type of silica does not mix with fluids, it is not well-absorbed, if at all.
-Imagine placing sand in water.
-The two just don't mix.
+However, because this type of silica does not mix with fluids, it is not well absorbed — if at all.

 For this reason, consuming diatomaceous earth probably has no meaningful benefits for bone health.

 Some claim that the silica in diatomaceous earth can increase silicon in your body and strengthen bones, but this hasn’t been proven.

 One major health claim for diatomaceous earth is that it can help you detox by cleansing your digestive tract.

 This claim is based on its ability to remove heavy metals from water, which is the property that makes diatomaceous earth a popular industrial-grade filter (